What is Lemmatization in NLP?

 The morphological analysis would need the extraction of the correct lemma of every word.

-To simplify it, let's just say that lemmatization is a linguistic term refers to the act of grouping together words that have the same root or lemma but have different inflections or derivatives of meaning so they can be analyzed as one item.
+To simplify it, let's just say that lemmatization in NLP is a linguistic term refers to the act of grouping together words that have the same root or lemma but have different inflections or derivatives of meaning so they can be analyzed as one item.
 The process of lemmatization seeks to get rid of inflectional suffixes and prefixes for the purpose of bringing out the word’s dictionary form.

-What is Lemmatization used for?
+What is Lemmatization in NLP used for?

-Lemmatization is among the best ways to help chatbots understand your customers’ queries to a better extent.
+Lemmatization is one of the best ways to help chatbots understand your customers’ queries to a better extent.
 Since this involves a morphological analysis of the words, the chatbot can understand the contextual form of the words in the text and can gain a better understanding of the overall meaning of the sentence that is being lemmatized.